kmi-robots/semantic-map-object-recognition/README.md

 The inference pipeline can be tested with, e.g.:

 ```
-python3 main.py camera test ./data/KMi_collection/train ./data/KMi_collection/test/tagged_KMi.json ./pt_results/kmish25/embeddings_imprKNET_1prod.dat --bboxes segmented --sem none
+python3 main.py camera explore ./data/KMi_collection/train ./data/KMi_collection/test/tagged_KMi.json ./pt_results/kmish25/embeddings_imprKNET_1prod.dat --bboxes segmented --sem none
 ```

 In this case the scene will be also segmented (--boxes segmented) and no common-sense based correction will be applied (--sem none).
 You can run ```python3 main.py --help``` for more options:

-It will launch the pipeline and be in the lookout for a service call to start the exploration (i.e., object recognition/image analysis).
+This command will launch the pipeline and be in the lookout for a service call to start the exploration (i.e., object recognition/image analysis).
 You can send this call through the following command for testing/debugging